Writer, Editor, Storyteller

 Check, then check again

 I’ve made mistakes.
 Of course I have.
 Any journalist who says they haven’t is lying.
 But I’ve never made the same mistake twice.
 I’m a rigorous fact checker no matter which side of the editor’s desk I’m sitting on.
-And I’m always grateful for help from the .
+And I’m always grateful for help.